 The State contended at oral argument that the cooperating individual's personal knowledge of the ongoing criminal activity at the target residence, combined with law enforcement's "extra step" of sending the cooperating individual into the home to confirm the cooperating individual's claim, took the need to establish the informant's basis of knowledge and veracity "out of the equation."
-However, the State's argument disregards State v.
-Jacumin, 778 S.W.2d 430, 432 (Tenn.
-1989), in which our supreme court espoused the two-pronged Aguilar-Spinelli test "as the standard by which probable cause will be measured to see if the issuance of a search warrant is proper under Article I, Section 7 of the Tennessee Constitution."
-778 S.W.2d at 436; see Spinelli v.
+In our previous opinion, we said the State's argument disregarded Jacumin, in which our supreme court espoused the twopronged Aguilar-Spinelli test "as the standard by which probable cause will be measured to see if the issuance of a search warrant is proper under Article I, Section 7 of the Tennessee Constitution."
+Jacumin, 778 S.W.2d at 436; see Spinelli v.
 United States, 393 U.S. 410 (1969); Aguilar v.
 Texas, 378 U.S. 108 (1964).
 Specifically, "hearsay information supplied by a confidential informant can not support a finding of probable cause unless it also contains factual information concerning the informant's basis of knowledge and credibility."
 Henning, 975 S.W.2d at 294-95 (citing Jacumin, 778 S.W.2d at 432, 436).
-We note that the two-pronged Aguillar-Spinelli test is required if the hearsay information is being supplied by a criminal informant or a person from a "criminal milieu."
-State v.
+We then noted that the two-pronged Aguillar-Spinelli test was required if the hearsay information was being supplied by a criminal informant or a person from a "criminal milieu," State v.
 Smotherman, 201 S.W.3d 657, 662 (Tenn.
-2006).
-The trial court in this case never addressed whether the cooperating individual was a criminal informant.
-However, defense counsel raised Jacumin and Aguillar-Spinelli at the suppression hearing, and the State did not dispute at the hearing and does not dispute on appeal that the cooperating individual was a criminal informant.
-See Tenn.
-R. App.
-P. 36(a).

-The affidavit in the present case failed to provide any basis of knowledge and veracity for the cooperating individual's claim that the residents were conducting ongoing drug sales from the home and, therefore, is not reliable.
-Thus, as in Archibald, we conclude that the affidavit failed to show how long the nexus between the drug dealing and the residence would exist.
-Accordingly, the affidavit failed to establish probable cause for issuance of the search warrant.
+2006), and that the cooperating individual in this case apparently was a criminal informant.
+We concluded that because the affidavit in the present case failed to provide any basis of knowledge and veracity for the cooperating individual's claim that the residents were conducting ongoing drug sales from the home, the cooperating individual's information was not reliable.
+Accordingly, as in Archibald, we held that the affidavit failed to show how long the nexus between the drug dealing and the residence would exist and, therefore, failed to establish probable cause for issuance of the search warrant.